dalibo/sqlserver2pgsql/README.md

 @userName hard nofile 65535
 ```

 (replace userName with your user name).
-Log in again, and verify with "ulimit -n" that you are now allowed to open 65535 files.
+Log in again, and verify with `ulimit -n` that you are now allowed to open 65535 files.
-You may also have to raise the maximum number of open files on the system: echo the new value to /proc/sys/fs/file-max.
+You may also have to raise the maximum number of open files on the system: `echo` the new value to `/proc/sys/fs/file-max`.

 You'll need a lot of temporary space on disk to do these sorts...